Sunday, December 24, 2023

 Touchstone enjoys the upper hand through most of the play, but ultimately even his wings are clipped by his need for the simple country lass Audrey.
 For the most part, Touchstone is more insult comic than clown, mocking the country ways of kindly Corin and the jaundiced views of Lord Jaques.
 He’s fun that way, if extraneous to the plot.

 Which is not saying much, given As You Like It’s plot is very thin.
 It boils down to a woman who loves a man pretending to be a man to toy with the man who loves her until she finally lets him off the hook.
-This is a shame because the opening set-up, involving conflicts with a jealous brother and a cruel uncle, offer rich story possibilities mostly abandoned after an action-packed Act I (there’s even a wrestling match!)
+This is a shame because the opening set-up, involving conflicts with a jealous brother and a cruel uncle, offers rich story material mostly abandoned after an action-packed Act I (there’s even a wrestling match!)
 The next four acts play like a string of interludes to a story that is never resumed.

 There is much ready humor on display, enjoyable on page as on stage: